Merovex/pandoc-book/README.md

 * `make mobi` - Converts the Markdown in `text/` to MOBI format (output placed in `build/` directory).
 * `make pdf` - Converts the Markdown in `text/` to PDF format (output placed in `build/` directory).

+Pandoc Novel uses the [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for the version added in the metadata and the filename.
+This is useful to keep track of different versions of the same work (i.e., different drafts; releases to editors, beta readers, etc. )

+* `git tag -a v1.4 -m "my version 1.4"`

 ## Configuration